Bulgarian political crisis (2021–2026): July 2021 election

 The July election saw ITN continue on its upward momentum, topping the polls in the election with 65 seats.
 The "parties of change" rose to 112 seats, still shy of the 121 needed for a majority.
 GERB fell to 63 seats, and BSPzB continued its downward trend.
-Turnout dropped by 8.7pp to 40.4%.

-When ITN was handed the mandate by Radev, they opted to form a minority government with the support of the other anti-corruption parties and BSPzB, but the negotiations fell through.
-GERB ruled out trying to form a government, and BSPzB failed to convince other parties to support the caretaker government for a full 4-year term.
-Another election was scheduled for 14 November, occurring at the same time as the presidential election.
-Yanev continued as caretaker Prime Minister.
+Turnout dropped 8.7 percentage points to 40.4%.
+When ITN was handed the mandate by Radev, it opted to form a minority government with the support of the other anti-corruption parties and BSPzB, but the negotiations fell through.
+GERB ruled out trying to form a government, and BSPzB failed to convince other parties to support the caretaker government for a full four-year term.
+Another election was scheduled for 14 November, the same time as the presidential election.
+Yanev continued as caretaker prime minister.